Tiffany Verbeck

 All information about the Ink Business Unlimited® Credit Card has been collected independently by Nav.
 This card is not currently available through Nav.
 To see what business credit cards are available, please visit Nav’s credit card page.

-Here are our favorite rewards credit cards you can use to help earn back on your everyday daycare business purchases.
+Here is a good rewards credit card you can use to help earn back on your everyday daycare business purchases.

 If you plan to use your credit card for internet or phone, these rewards could help with those spending categories: Earn 3 points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 Earn 1 point per $1 on all other purchases-with no limit to the amount you can earn.
 You’ll pay a $95 annual fee, but you can get bonus points on account opening: New Cardmember Offer!
 Earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.